 I’m just saying don’t rely on just one traffic strategy for your website.

 The plugin that I recommend and use is Yoast SEO.
-This plugin makes it easy to determine if your content is optimized correctly.
+The Yoast SEO Plugin makes it easy to determine if your content is optimized correctly.

 10. Install a Social Media Plugin

 Whenever you publish new content, you want to make it easy for people to share.
 There are several social sharing plugins you can install.